-- (Optional) If you want to increase your disk space to accommodate your organization's data storage needs, see Disk Management and the OT Security User Guide. - 4.
-Log in as a wizard user and create an administrator account, as described in Create an Initial Administrator User Account. - (Optional) If necessary, log in as a wizard user and create an administrator account, as described in Create an Initial Administrator User Account.
+- 3. (Optional) If you want to increase your disk space to accommodate your organization's data storage needs, see Disk Management and the OT Security User Guide. - 4.
+Log in as a wizard user and create an administrator account, as described in Create an Initial Administrator User Account. - 5.
+Log In to Tenable Core with your new administrator credentials.